TillerBurr/dotfiles/README.md

 Dotfiles for Ubuntu, including:

-- pyenv/asdf
+- asdf
-- pipx
+- pipx - Need to update. requirements exist, pipx is currently not installed
 - zsh with zinit
 - fish
 - dotbot
-- vim
+- vim - Need to redo

 ## Setting up